-The U.S. Department of Treasury has announced the first Notice of Funding Availability (NOFA) for the Social Impact Partnerships to Pay for Results Act (SIPPRA).
-SIPPRA’s new $100 million federal fund is available to states and local governments seeking funding for exceptional social service programs.
+The U.S. Department of Treasury has announced multiple Notice of Funding Availability (NOFA) opportunities for the Social Impact Partnerships to Pay for Results Act (SIPPRA).
+The NOFA Round 2 will be released in 2020, and is part of SIPPRA’s $100 million federal fund available to states and local governments seeking funding for exceptional social service programs.

 Our Federal Work